anae-git/kohya_ss/presets/lora/prepare_presets.md

 # Preparing presets for users

-Run the followinf command to prepare new presets for release to users:
+Run the following command to prepare new presets for release to users:

 ```
 activate.ps1